 Every time he gets nearer to finding the “copy” and the truth someone gets killed.

 I am a great fan of Simon Kernick's and once more he comes up with a great plot.
 It was interesting to see how each character saw certain incidents from different angles justifying their actions.
 He certainly knows how to grip the reader and not let go until the final pages.
-The last chapter especially is quite a revelation.
+Th last chapter especially is quite a revelation.

 Reviewer: Tricia Chappell

 Simon Kernick is one of Britain's most exciting new thriller writers.
 He arrived on the crime writing scene with his highly acclaimed debut novel The Business of Dying, the story of a corrupt cop moonlighting as a hitman.
 However, Simon's big breakthrough came with his novel Relentless which was selected by Richard and Judy for their Recommended Summer Reads promotion, and then rapidly went on to become the bestselling thriller of 2007.
 Simon's research is what makes his thrillers so authentic.
 He talks both on and off the record to members of Special Branch, the Anti-Terrorist Branch and the Serious and Organised Crime Agency, so he gets to hear first hand what actually happens in the dark and murky underbelly of UK crime.
-To find out more about Simon Kernick and his thrillers, please
+To find out more about Simon Kernick and his thrillers, visit his web site.

 Tricia Chappell.
 I have a great love of books and reading, especially crime and thrillers.
 I play the occasional game of golf (when I am not reading).
 My great love is cruising especially to far flung places, when there are long days at sea for plenty more reading!
 I am really enjoying reviewing books and have found lots of great new authors.